 Second, remote witnessing of estate documents is an excellent way technology has changed the landscape of estate planning.
 Remote witnessing allows lawyers and clients to witness estate documents in separate locations, simultaneously over video-chat, and sign the documents in counter-part.
 It was first introduced as a temporary measure at the outset of the COVID-19 pandemic, but is now permanently available to B.C. residents.
 This shift not only promotes access to legal services for individuals who may not otherwise be able to travel to a lawyer’s office to sign documents, but also provides safe alternatives to in-person meetings.

-If you’re interested in developing or updating your estate plan, please do not hesitate to contact our Estate Practice Group leaders, Tamara Dewar and Timothy N. Grier.
+If you’re interested in developing or updating your estate plan, please do not hesitate to contact our Estate Practice Group leader, Timothy N. Grier.

 This article is intended to be an overview of the law and is for informational purposes only.
 Readers are cautioned that this article does not constitute legal or professional advice and should not be relied on as such.
 Rather, readers should obtain specific legal advice in relation to the issues they are facing.